 Elton John Auctions Off His Belongings

-LONDON (AP) _ Rock star Elton John threw a high-class garage sale of his treasures at the world's richest art auction house Tuesday and cleared nearly $2 million on the first day.
+LONDON (AP) _ Rock star Elton John threw a high-class garage sale of his treasures at the world's richest auction house Tuesday and cleared more than $700,000 at the first session.

-Sotheby's, the auctioneers, said the opening batch of memorabilia fetched double their estimated worth, and an evening sale of mostly art deco jewelry also fetched more.
+Sotheby's, the auctioneers, said the opening batch of memorabilia fetched double their estimated worth, and an evening sale was disposing of his art deco jewelry.
+Three more days of sales will see off John's art collection, antiques and furniture, which are expected to fetch the equivalent of $5 million.

 Prices soared two, three and four times above estimate for items some art critics have dismissed as junk.